- Starting your trip in the baroque town of Scharding

 - Winding your way to Grein with its imposing castle

 - Enjoying the natural wonders of the Wachau

 We just LOVED the whole thing – route, weather, food, scenery, being outside – it was probably one of the best holidays we have had.
 Getting exercise every day and being able to eat Austrian cakes without guilt was a win-win.

-Today you arrive in Passau, the City of Three Rivers, situated at the confluence of the Inn, Ilz and Danube Rivers.
-Depending on flight times, you may have the chance to stretch your legs with a sightseeing wander around the city and maybe visit the impressive cathedral or museum of modern art.
+Today you arrive in the picture-postcard, baroque town of Schärding.
+Depending on flight times, you may have the chance to stretch your legs with a sightseeing wander around the city and admire the famous Silberzeile.

-You local representative will meet you at your hotel to fit you to your hire bikes (if hiring) and to provide you with daily route information, including maps and notes.
+You local representative will meet you at your hotel to fit you to your rental bikes (if renting) and to provide you with daily route information, including maps and notes.
 They will discuss your route and answer any questions you might have.